 Within the framework of a meta-analysis, studies will be collected using a systematic literature search in which the effect of multimodal feedback (compared to unimodal feedback) on various performance indicators of teleoperation were investigated.
 Using selected statistical methods, these results will be aggregated to provide a general indicator of the effectiveness of specific combinations of multimodal feedback and to identify potential moderators of the effect of multimodal feedback (i.e., conditions in which multimodality does or does not work).

-The project is funded by the Deutsche Forschungsgemeinschaft (DFG).
+The project is funded by the DFG – Deutsche Forschungsgemeinschaft (German Research Foundation).